 The foreign exchange market is the largest and most liquid financial market in the world.
-Traders include large banks, currency
+Traders include large banks, currency speculators, corporations, governments, foreign currency remittance companies and other financial institutions.

 Forex market is an organizational setting within which individuals, business, governments and banks buy and sell foreign currencies.
 It is a worldwide market which operates round the clock due to time zone that is, when it is morning in Hong Kong, it is evening in New York.
 Forex market is not a single physical place.